 Hike Time: 6 – 8 hours

-Hiking Distance: 20k / 12.4 miles
+Hiking Distance: 20 km / 12.4 miles

 Altitude: Start at 11,105 ft and climb to 13,047 ft

-Finally, we had super clear skies and amazing views all morning.
+Third, on our hike we had super clear skies and amazing views all morning.
 Then, just like everywhere else in Mexico City, the smog and haze rolled in and majorly obstructed Popo Volcano.
 Clouds usually gather in the afternoons to hide the peak of Izta too, and she was almost completely out of sight by noon.

 Because these two volcanos are the main attractions of Izta-Popo National Park, there’s really no point in planning this as an afternoon trip.
 If you can’t go early, it’s probably not worth visiting unfortunately.
 But if you can…. do it!
 The views are really unforgettable on a clear and crisp morning.

-Finally, layer up.
+- Bring layers.
 I started in a fleece jacket, then switched to a light cardigan, and finally completed the hike in just a t-shirt.
 Temperatures change quickly in the shade and sun on mountains, so be prepared with warm and cool clothes.

 Where to Hike in Izta-Popo National Park

 As you leave the town and start to climb in the mountains, the air gets colder and the landscape changes from houses and businesses to forested roads and mountain views.
 Once you arrive at Paso de Cortez you can buy your 35 peso / 2 usd entrance band at the small park office and start your hike.

-Paso de Cortez Round Trip – 12.5 Miles
+Option 1: Paso de Cortez Round Trip Hike (12.5 Miles)

-It’s mostly on a dirt road, and some cars will pass from time to time.
+It’s mostly on a dirt road and some cars will pass from time to time.
 The hike is 6.2 miles from Paso de Cortez to La Joya.
-During the hike we had the road almost to ourselves most of the time, watched Popo Volcano erupt (twice!), and had beautiful views of Izta Volcano.
+During the hike we had the road almost to ourselves most of the time, watched Popo Volcano erupt (twice!), and had beautiful views of the Izta Volcano.

 The signs pointing to La Joya are very obvious and easy to follow.
 There were also side trails to a secluded rest station with picnic tables where we stopped for an early lunch, and others that leave the main road and branch into the prairies on the mountainsides.

-We left Paso de Cortez around 8:45am and reached La Joya at 11:15 (with lots of breaks, picture stops, and lunch in between).
+We left Paso de Cortez around 8:45 am and reached La Joya at 11:15 (with lots of breaks, picture stops, and lunch in between).
 The whole hike so far had been easy, flat, or just gradually uphill.
 Once you get to La Joya, that changes.

 At La Joya there is a parking lot where a lot of people opt to start their trek instead.
 This is where you can finally step foot on the Izta Volcano.
-The main trail veers upwards, and it’s a steep climb.
+The main trail veers upwards and it’s a steep climb.
 It does even out eventually, but the high altitude and uphill battle mean it’s definitely not easy.
-We only climbed on Izta for about short amount of time.
+We only climbed on Izta for a short amount of time.

 From there, we decided to turn around because we still had a LONG way back to Paso de Cortez.
 We started the trek down, walked past La Joya, and continued the 6.2 miles back to Paso de Cortez.